Appleby Book 1

 He said it loud enough for the room to hear, backing it up with that charm-infused grin of his.
-People murmured their approval and smiled back, and then like happy little bewitched sheep, gathered around him at the door.
+People relaxed, murmured their approval, and like happy little bewitched sheep, gathered around him and his new squeeze at the door.

-Molly huddled in on herself at the opposite end of the large room, trapped by the tall arching windows behind her and dreading the moment he saw her.
+Trapped by the tall arching windows behind her, she huddled at the opposite end of the reception room, dreading the moment Brian saw her.

 God, what a fool she was.
-He’d been gone three months and she’d wanted to wow him.
-She glanced down at the figure-hugging silk of her brand new turquoise dress.
-Its delicate lace sleeves graced her slim arms and its sweetheart neckline presented her small cleavage like a gift.
+He’d been gone three months, and she’d wanted to wow him when he returned.
+She glanced down at her figure-hugging turquoise dress.
+She’d bought it for him.
+Its delicate lace sleeves graced her slim arms, and its sweetheart neckline presented her small cleavage like a gift.
 The soft silk tightened into a jewel-studded gathering at her hips before flowing mermaid style to her knees.
 What had she been thinking?
-She’d garnered plenty of looks when she’d entered the vicarage earlier.
-The sort of looks a call girl collects in church.
-But she’d wanted to show him she wasn’t frumpy, that she could be everything he wanted her to be.
+It wasn’t the type of dress villagers in Appleby wore, and she’d garnered plenty of looks when she’d entered the vicarage earlier.
+The type of looks a call girl collects in church.
+But she’d wanted to show Brian she wasn’t frumpy, that she could be everything he wanted her to be.

-It had looked perfect in the boutique mirror yesterday, the turquoise colour making her light-blonde curls and light-blue eyes shine.
+The dress had looked perfect in the boutique mirror yesterday.
+The turquoise colour had made her light-blonde curls and pale-blue eyes shine.
 And the matching high heels had raised her diminutive five-foot-four to something decent.

 It wasn’t so perfect now.

-Was it on purpose the beauty with him was the exact opposite of everything she was?
-The woman stood nearly as tall as Brian’s six foot in her baby-pink heels.
-Her matching pink sheath dress moulded her slender curves as if cut for her, and a curtain fall of chestnut-brown hair swished around her face, framing the luminance of her skin.
+Molly glanced at the couple.
+Was it on purpose the beauty with Brian was the exact opposite of everything she was?
+The woman stood almost as tall as Brian’s six foot in her baby-pink heels.
+Her matching pink dress moulded her slender curves as if cut for her, and her curtain of chestnut-brown hair swished around her face, framing the luminance of her skin.

 With a trembling hand, Molly smoothed back her wild nest of blonde curls.
 How did she even compete?
-She must look like a tacky cake-topper.
-Her only saving grace was that she wasn’t making a complete laughing stock of herself right now, because the turquoise heels had been unfamiliar and she’d stepped out in a comfortable pair of flat shoes instead.
-But that was hardly any consolation.
+Compared to the woman with Brian, she looked like a tacky turquoise cake topper.
+Her only saving grace was that she wasn’t making a complete laughing stock of herself by wearing the come-to-bed turquoise heels as well.
+She’d stepped out in a comfortable pair of flat shoes instead.
+But that wasn’t much consolation.

-She looked up and her gaze collided with Brian’s.
+She looked up again, and her gaze collided with Brian’s.
 Satisfaction swept across his features, very much like a spider who’d spotted a fly, and she gasped.
 He was only a year older than her, but this wasn’t the laid-back lad who’d left Appleby three months ago.
 This Brian was polished, more in control.
-His usually tousled dark-brown hair was combed back in rigid perfection.
-His tall lean body was encased in a fine fitted navy suit.
-And the boyish charm of his lazy smile no longer made it all the way to his coal-black eyes.
-The city had swallowed up the country boy she’d known and spat out a cold sophisticated man.
+His usually tousled dark hair was combed back in rigid perfection.
+His tall lean body was encased in a fine navy-blue suit.
+And the boyish charm of his lazy smile no longer reached his coal-black eyes.
+The city had swallowed the country boy she’d known and spat out a sophisticated cold man.

-He whispered something in his companion’s ear and the woman shot Molly a cool glance that gauged her from head to toe and dismissed her as irrelevant in the space of a second.
+He whispered something in his companion’s ear.
+The woman shot Molly a cool glance that gauged her from head to toe and then dismissed her as irrelevant in the space of a second.

 Sudden anger roiled through Molly, breaking through her numb shock and propelling her forward.
-How dare he… She didn’t have to stay here and take any of this.
-But she’d only moved a step when Brian and his new girlfriend pushed through the crowd and made their way towards her.
+How dare he… She didn’t have to take any of this.
+But she’d moved only a step when Brian and his new girlfriend pushed through the crowd and made their way towards her.
 Curious gazes followed them.

 Damn him!
 He couldn’t let her keep a little dignity.
-He just had to make her the centre of attention.
-Reigning in her turbulent emotions, almost choking on them in the process, Molly managed to school her features into polite indifference as she waited.
+He had to make her the centre of attention.
+And reining in her turbulent emotions, almost choking on them, she schooled her features into polite indifference and waited.